emberjs/rfcs/text/0763-asset-importing-spec.md

 1. Importing a file with an explicit `.css` extension guarantees that the given CSS will be loaded into the DOM before your module executes.
 We do not define any exported values, this is purely for side-effect.
 This rule is not part of the present RFC, it was already in [RFC 507](https://github.com/emberjs/rfcs/blob/master/text/0507-embroider-v2-package-format.md).
-2. "Other Asset" means this rule applies to any JS import of a path that ends in an explicit file extension that is not `.js` or `.css`, meaning:
+2. "Other Asset" means this rule applies to any `import.meta.resolve` with a path that ends in an explicit file extension that is not `.js` or `.css`, meaning:
     ```js
     function isOther(theImportedPath) {
       let extension = /\.([^.\/]+)$/.exec(theImportedPath)?.[1]?.toLowerCase();